Lil' Kim: 2003–2005: La Bella Mafia

 On March 4, 2003, Lil' Kim released her third studio album, La Bella Mafia.
 It debuted at number 5 on the Billboard 200, selling 166,000 copies in its first week, giving Lil' Kim her second consecutive top 5 album.
 The album received generally positive reviews from critics, receiving a score of 65 on Metacritic.
 A buzz single, "Came Back For You", was released ahead of the album, the music video for the song featured reality television personality Victoria Gotti.

 The first single, "The Jump Off", featuring Mr. Cheeks, peaked at number 16 on the Billboard Hot 100.
 Follow up single, "Magic Stick", featuring 50 Cent, peaked at number two on the Billboard Hot 100, staying there for three weeks.
-The song did not have a commercial release or a music video, but was successful due to high radio airplay, peaking at number one on the Billboard Airplay chart.
-A third US only single, "Thug Luv", featuring Twista, was released in the last quarter of 2003 at peaked at number 60 on the Billboard Hot R&B/Hip-Hop Songs chart.
+The song did not have a commercial release or a music video but was successful due to high radio airplay, peaking at number one on the Billboard Airplay chart.
+A third US-only single, "Thug Luv", featuring Twista, was released in the last quarter of 2003 and peaked at number 60 on the Billboard Hot R&B/Hip-Hop Songs chart.
 The album was certified platinum in the US, selling over 1.1 million copies.

 Lil' Kim promoted the album with a string of concerts, which also featured DMX and Nas.
 Lil' Kim was nominated for five Source Awards and won two ("Female Hip-Hop Artist of the Year", and "Female Single of the Year").
 The album also got two Grammy Award nominations for Best Female Rap Solo Performance ("Came Back For You") and Best Rap Collaboration ("Magic Stick").
 She was also nominated for Best Pop Collaboration with singer Christina Aguilera for the song "Can't Hold Us Down", from Aguilera's album Stripped.

-Greg Thomas, an English professor at Syracuse University, began teaching "Hip-Hop Eshu: Queen B@#$H Lyricism 101".
-Lil' Kim herself was a guest speaker at the school.
-Professor Thomas considered Lil' Kim's lyrics "the art with the most profound sexual politics I've ever seen anywhere."
-David Horowitz criticized the course as "academic degeneracy and decline".
+Greg Thomas, an English professor at Syracuse University, began teaching "Hip-Hop Eshu: Queen B@#$H Lyricism 101“.
+Lil' Kim herself was a guest speaker.
+Professor Thomas considered Lil' Kim's lyrics "the art with the most profound sexual politics I've ever seen anywhere“.
+David Horowitz criticized the course as "academic degeneracy and decline“.
 Lil' Kim also made an appearance on the multi-platform videogame Def Jam: Fight for NY.
 Lil' Kim provided voice-overs for her part in the storyline, where the player may fight an opponent to have Lil' Kim as their girlfriend.

 In 2004, Lil' Kim recorded a cover of "These Boots Are Made for Walkin'" which was used as the opening theme for Victoria Gotti's reality series Growing Up Gotti.
-The same year Lil' Kim was featured on the remix of "Naughty Girl" by Beyoncé.
+That same year, Lil' Kim was featured on the remix of "Naughty Girl" by Beyoncé.
 In December 2004, Lil' Kim began recording a pilot for a VH1 reality show titled 718 Makeover.
-The 718 in the title is the area code for Brooklyn, where Lil' Kim grew up.
+The 718 in the title is the area code for Brooklyn, where she grew up.
 The show did not make it to air.